k3rn3lpanicc/Datcord-Java/README.md

 # Datcord-Java
-Datcord is a java based messenger similar to discord which gives users ability to create servers and channels (or direct chats) and make direct and group calls or screenshare.
+Datcord is a java based (javafx) messenger similar to discord which gives users ability to create servers and channels (or direct chats) and make direct and group calls or screenshare.
 It uses Encryption (much like ssl) and all connections with server is encrypted.

 # Encryption